 Jazz Aviation Pathways Program (APP)

 In 2017 we were proud to become a part of the Jazz Aviation Pathways Program.
-This program offers two prestigious financial scholarships (PDF) to senior aviation students, as well as the opportunity for top-performing graduates to transition to first officer positions within Jazz.
+This program offers two prestigious financial scholarships to senior aviation students, as well as the opportunity for top-performing graduates to transition to first officer positions within Jazz.
 The top-graduates selected for the Jazz APP have the opportunity to be hired directly with a minimum of 250 hours total flying time and successful completion of the Intermediate Airline Transport Rating (IATRA) written exams.
-All UWaterloo graduates benefit from this program because, as a partner institution, other graduates (not directly accepted into the Jazz APP) are permitted into the hiring process with 1000 hours total flying time, 250 hours multi-engine time, and the IATRA or Airline Transport Pilot Licence (ATPL) exam(s) completed.
+All Waterloo graduates benefit from this program because, as a partner institution, other graduates (not directly accepted into the Jazz APP) are permitted into the hiring process with 1000 hours total flying time, 250 hours multi-engine time, and the IATRA or Airline Transport Pilot Licence (ATPL) exam(s) completed.

-Through UWaterloo’s partnership with WWFC, graduates have access to the Destination Porter program.
+Through Waterloo’s partnership with WWFC, graduates have access to the Destination Porter program.
 This program pairs young pilots with an experienced pilot mentor to guide their career development.
 Once the candidate has accumulated between 1,000 and 1,500 hours (with IATRA/ATPL exams completed) they will be placed in the interview pool for a First Officer position.
 Requirements include no fails on a Transport Canada flight test, no failed university courses, recommendation from school, high professionalism demonstrated at flight school, strong work ethic and self-discipline, and eligible to work in Canada.